golemfactory/golem-rd/Lottery-driven-verification.md

 **Summary** The idea of lotteries on Ethereum as desribed [here](http://www.golemproject.net/doc/GolemNanopayments.pdf) is reused with a different purpose.
 Instead of aiming to cut gas cost related to payments, it is used to simplify validation and strengthen the guarantees of Provider's work being correct.
+**Lottery-driven verification** means that some random subset of subtasks are "winning tickets", which entitle their Provider to portion of Task's payout, and those subtasks are redundantly calculated by the Requestor.
+A winning-ticket subtask is paid for, only if the result is the same as Requestor's.
+There's no Provider-Provider redundancy forced, i.e. no two Providers are assigned the same subtask.

 This builds on previous results: [lotteries](http://www.golemproject.net/doc/GolemNanopayments.pdf), [atomic swap](https://github.com/imapp-pl/golem_rd/wiki/Atomic-swap) and remaining work reshuffling.